Dominican Summer League: Champions

 League champions have been determined by different means since the Dominican Summer League's formation in 1985.
 As of 2025, 16 teams—8 division winners and 8 wild card teams—qualify for the playoffs.
 Teams are divided into four pools of four teams each and participate in a round-robin competition called the DSL Cup.
 The four teams with the best record in each pool advance to the championship bracket of two rounds (semifinals and finals).
 All postseason series are a best-of-three format.
+The most recent champions (2025) are the DSL Padres Gold, one of the two DSL affiliates of the San Diego Padres.